-That dreaded day has finally arrived!
+That dreaded day has finally arrived.
 Your teen has come home with a learner’s permit, and now you have a whole new set of worries.
 How do you keep your teen safe once they get behind the steering wheel?
 One of the first things you should do is understand exactly what risks are involved in letting your teen drive.
-Then need to set some guidelines and rules that will help your teen learn responsible driving habits.
+Then you need to set some guidelines and rules that will help your teen learn responsible driving habits.

 Most vehicle crashes involving teens have been related to one or more of the following risk factors:

 Fatal crashes involving teens are related to one or more of the factors above, as well as not wearing seatbelts.

 The Insurance Institute for Highway Safety recommends the following tips for keeping your teen safe: